varhin/final-project/README.md

 ## Project Overview

-This project is a movie sharing app that allows users to share and explore information about their favorite movies.
+This project is a movie sharing app that allows users to share and explore information about the movies they have watched.

 ## Getting Started